evmos/docs/docs/develop/build-a-dApp/features.md

 # Features

-List awesome EVMOS features here that links to Academy
+List awesome EVMOS features here that links to Academy.